 Master of Arts in Global Studies

-Note: The Global Studies program is on hiatus and not accepting applications for Fall 2020.
+Note: The Global Studies program is on hiatus and not accepting applications for the upcoming admissions cycle.

 Human trafficking.
 Environmental justice.
 Ethnic conflict.
 Religious fundamentalism.